 Inspection, compliance and enforcement

-The CFIA sets federal regulatory requirements, makes sure regulated parties are following those requirements, and takes action when they are not.
+The Canadian Food Inspection Agency (CFIA) sets federal regulatory requirements, makes sure regulated parties are following those requirements, and takes action when they are not.
 Industry is responsible for meeting federal regulatory requirements.
 Provinces and territories enforce regulations under their jurisdiction.

 For more information: